Nashavi/avikamath.com/_posts/2017-03-07-relgioustext.md

   overlay_filter: 0.3
   caption: "Photo Credits: http://friendshipchristianchurch.org"
 title: Mining for Sentiments and Ideas in Religious Books
 excerpt: "The Bhagavad Gita, The King James Bible, The Quran and The Tao Te Ching.
-How do they compare to each other"
+How do they compare to each other?"
 updated: 2017-03-07
 ---